Once Upon a Time in Hollywood: Soundtrack

-Release
+Release and reception

 Once Upon a Time in Hollywood premiered at the Cannes Film Festival on May 21, 2019, the 25th anniversary of Tarantino's premiere of Pulp Fiction at the festival.
-It was released theatrically in the United States on July 26, 2019 by Sony Pictures Releasing under its Columbia Pictures label.
-The film was originally scheduled for release on August 9, 2019 to coincide with the 50th anniversary of the Tate–LaBianca murders.
+It was released theatrically in the United States on July 26, 2019, by Sony Pictures Releasing under its Columbia Pictures label.
+The film was originally scheduled for release on August 9, 2019, to coincide with the 50th anniversary of the Tate–LaBianca murders.

 A teaser trailer was released on March 20, 2019, featuring 1960s music by the Mamas and the Papas ("Straight Shooter") and by Los Bravos ("Bring a Little Lovin'").
-The official trailer was released on May 21, 2019 featuring the songs "Good Thing" by Paul Revere & the Raiders, and "Brother Love's Travelling Salvation Show" by Neil Diamond.
+The official trailer was released on May 21, 2019, featuring the songs "Good Thing" by Paul Revere & the Raiders, and "Brother Love's Travelling Salvation Show" by Neil Diamond.
 The studio spent around $110 million marketing the film.
 An extended cut of the film featuring four additional scenes was released in theaters on October 25, 2019.

 Home media

-The film was released through digital retailers on November 22, 2019, and on Blu-ray, 4K Ultra HD, and DVD on December 10.
+Once Upon a Time in Hollywood was released through digital retailers on November 22, 2019, and on Blu-ray, 4K Ultra HD, and DVD on December 10.
 The 4K version is available as a regular version and a collector's edition.
-In April 2020 Media Play News magazine announced Once Upon a Time in Hollywood earned Title of the Year and Best Theatrical Home release in the 10th annual Home Media Awards.
+In April 2020, Media Play News magazine announced Once Upon a Time in Hollywood earned Title of the Year and Best Theatrical Home release in the 10th annual Home Media Awards.
 Both the DVD and Blu-ray contain a deleted scene, in which Charles Manson confronts Paul Barabuta, portrayed by Danny Strong, the homeowner and caretaker of the Tate-Polanski residence.
 Barabuta is based on the home's owner, Rudolph Altobelli, and its caretaker, William Garretson.